ethersphere/swarm/swarm/docs/smash/smash.rst

 Generating the seeds
 ------------------------------------

-Optmising the storage for owners to originate audits it is important that a series of seeds should be deterministic so the seed can be calculated when an audit is initiated.
+Optimising the storage for owners to originate audits it is important that a series of seeds should be deterministic so the seed can be calculated when an audit is initiated.

 1. Every node has a master seed (:math:`\MasterSeed`) that is derived from a ethereum seed account :math:`\seedaccount` protected by a password.
 This master seed is never shown or cached, it only exists in memory.